hiddenspirit/visualsubsync/Release/jsplugin/readme.txt

 VSSCore.TEXT_COL_IDX  : Index of the text column VSSCore.LAST_CORE_COL_IDX : Index of the last column of VSS core

-VSSCore.CpsTarget : Characters per second target
-VSSCore.MinimumDuration : Minimum subtitle duration
-VSSCore.MinimumBlank : Minimum blank between subtitles
+VSSCore.CpsTarget : Characters per second target (value set in the preferences dialog) VSSCore.MinimumDuration : Minimum subtitle duration (value set in the preferences dialog) VSSCore.MinimumBlank : Minimum blank between subtitles (value set in the preferences dialog)

 VSSCore.VideoWidth : The video width in pixel (0 if no video) VSSCore.VideoHeight : The video height in pixel (0 if no video)